-Bladder cancer has entered a new treatment era, with five immunotherapy drugs approved by the Food and Drug Administration within the last two years.
+Bladder cancer has entered a new treatment era, with four immunotherapy drugs approved by the Food and Drug Administration within the last two years.
 Approval of the first drug, atezolizumab (Tencentriq®), came in May 2016, based on results from a clinical trial led by researchers at Memorial Sloan Kettering.
-Four others followed quickly: pembrolizumab (Keytruda®), nivolumab (Opdivo®), avelumab (Bavencio®), and durvalumab (Imfinzi®).
+Three others followed quickly: pembrolizumab (Keytruda®), nivolumab (Opdivo®), and avelumab (Bavencio®).

 Despite this promise, checkpoint inhibitors work for only a small subset of people, typically around 20 to 30%.
 But researchers are gaining a better understanding of who is likely to respond to these drugs based on their tumor’s genetic mutations.

 MSK medical oncologist Jonathan Rosenberg discusses these genetic factors here.
 He explains why a recent study he led points toward a specific type of mutation that could hold the key to these drugs’ effectiveness in bladder cancer.